Check back for RFA in Spring 2025

 The TRI STARs Program

 - Establishing a structured peer support group that engages in a five-month program of grant training and development.
-This model addresses issues of isolation often felt by underrepresented faculty in academic settings.
+This model addresses issues of isolation often felt by junior and new-to-research faculty in academic settings.
 It also provides and encourages the development of innovative research ideas in a safe environment.
-This peer support group can also help improve confidence and self-efficacy in clinical and translational research development and execution by junior faculty.
+This peer support group can also help improve confidence and self-efficacy in clinical and translational research development and execution.

 - ·Providing practical research skill development and grantsmanship.